Raft Races on the Lake

 Kam Wahab (1992)

 "They were completely off limits in my day.
 Took place in the dark, about midnight and I remember one lad burning his jeans to shed some light on the proceedings.
 When the look out said the patrol wardens were about, we would all hit the grass and lie very still.
 Harder to hide the mini denim Valhalla."

 "I remember doing a raft race in 1992 or 1993.
 I don't remember wearing protective clothing though!
 Were you involved John O'Shea?"

 Keele supported the revival in 2015 when eight teams each built and paddled a raft to the island and back on Keele's Lake.
 Results were mixed!

 The 2015 teams were "Think Duck", "Bruce", "Astrophysics", Special K", two teams from Student Support and Development, the outgoing KeeleSU Elected Officers and the incoming Keele SU Elected Officers.

-Photo Right: Winners of the first heat were the 2014-2015 KeeleSU Elected Officers Team - their raft remained intact for almost the entire voyage.
-Their succcessors for 2015-2016 managed about three yards before disintegrating.
+Photo right: Winners of the first heat were the 2014-2015 KeeleSU Elected Officers Team - their raft remained intact for almost the entire voyage.
+Their successors for 2015-2016 managed about three yards before disintegrating.
 Annie, Lucy, Bhav and Bolu.